jessegmeyerlab/proteomics-tutorial/manuscript.md

 ## Proteolysis {.page_break_before}

-1. discussion of protein sequence coverage is determined by the choice of proteolysis
+Proteolysis is the defining step that differentiates bottom-up or shotgun proteomics from top-down proteomics.
+Hydrolysis of proteins is extremely important because it defines the population of potentially identifyable peptides.
+Generally peptides between a length of 7-35 amino acid are considered useful for mass spectrometry analysis.
+Peptides that are too long are difficult to identify by tandem mass spectrometry, or may be lost during sample preparation due to
+Peptides that are too short are less likely to uniquely match to a single protein.
+There are many choices of enzymes and chemicals that hydrolyze proteins into peptides.
+This section summarizes potential choices and their strengths and weaknesses.

-2. why trypsin is the most common choice (charge and length character)
+Trypsin is the most common choice of protease for proteome hydrolysis [@DOI:10.1002/mas.21376].

-3. theoretical studies of proteolysis and enzyme [@DOI:https://doi.org/10.1155/2014/960902]
+3. theoretical studies of proteolysis enzymes [@DOI:https://doi.org/10.1155/2014/960902]
 4. Challenges associated with alternative enzyme choices (non-specific and semi-specific enzymes)
 5. Alternative enzyme choices (one paragraph each?) - LysC
 6. GluC